aquevedos/ProyectoSatelites/README.md

 - **Better Augmentations:** Introducing **color jitter** and **random cropping**, and overlapping tiles to improve robustness, even though overlapping tile would require an adjustment in the dataset to avoid redundancies.

  - **New attention architecture**: Applying SegFormer and convining it in order to create an hybrid approach that could both capture longer relationships with features as well as detail.

+### Execution on Google Cloud

+1) Before uploading to the Cloud, you must have your images already generated.
+To do this, you will use the code in utils, change it to your corresponding paths, and then run it: cd utils python divide_mask.py python divde_img.py

+This will generate two folders, one for img and one for mask.
+2) In the cloud, you will create a Cloud Storage Bucket.
+You can do this visually or through commands using the Cloud Shell: gcloud storage buckets create gs://BUCKET_NAME --location=BUCKET_LOCATION
+4) Then, to upload both image folders to storage, you will have to use the following commands:
+!gsutil -o GSUtil:parallel_process_count=1 -o GSUtil:parallel_thread_count=24 -m cp -r PATH_PERSONAL_LAPTOP_PATH gs://BUCKET_NAME
+!gsutil -o GSUtil:parallel_process_count=1 -o GSUtil:parallel_thread_count=24 -m cp -r PERSONAL_LAPTOP_PATH gs://BUCKET_NAME

+This command will help you use the multithreading feature to speed up uploads.

+5) After this, search for the Vertex AI service in the console.
+Here you have two options to train the model: use the workbench or Colab Enterprise.
+We chose to use Colab Enterprise because the setup is faster.

+6) Configure Colab Enterprise to use the GPU theme.
+Go to the runtime templates option and create your own, select New template, choose the cloud region, configure compute, and configure networking (VPC).

+8) Once configured, run the following in the environment:

+!gsutil -o GSUtil:parallel_process_count=1 -o GSUtil:parallel_thread_count=24 -m cp -r gs://finalprojectsatellitel2/train

+!gsutil -o GSUtil:parallel_process_count=1 -o GSUtil:parallel_thread_count=24 -m cp -r gs://finalprojectsatellitel2/test

+This will help you get everything up and running in the COLAB ENTERPRISE environment.

+You'll also load the utility files in the folder, and then use the code in the codigoGooglecloud folder: TrainFinal.ipynb (click the execute all statements button).

 ## Future work

  - **Trying different methods for fine-tuning and bigger models**: Due to computational and cost limitations, we used models that fit our requirements.
 However, it would be interesting to study more in depth more accurate fine-tuning methods or new pre-trained models.
  - **Improve data augmentation**: Since the number of tiles available is limited, as a future work we propose to improve this section with more SOTA ways to reduce the imbalance between classes and augmenting the number of tiles with sintetic data.
  - **More experiments on SegFormer Model**: There are more hybrid methods to try, such as [DeepLabv3](https://medium.com/@itberrios6/deeplabv3-c0c8c93d25a4) or Swin transformers, that could enhace the results.
 Also trying the same architectures with prooved enhacing methods such as longer training, data augmentation or a ponderation balanced formula loss.

 # Addendum